fastify/fastify-mongodb/README.md

 Notes:
 * the passed `client` connection will **not** be closed when the Fastify server shuts down.
-* in order to terminate the MongoDB connection you have to manually call the [fastify.close](https://fastify.dev/docs/latest/Reference/Server/#close) method (for example for testing purposes, otherwise the test will hang).
+* to terminate the MongoDB connection you have to manually call the [fastify.close](https://fastify.dev/docs/latest/Reference/Server/#close) method (for example for testing purposes, otherwise the test will hang).
-* `mongodb` connection timeout is reduce from 30s (default) to 7.5s in order throw error before `fastify` plugin timeout.
+* `mongodb` connection timeout is reduced from 30s (default) to 7.5s to throw an error before `fastify` plugin timeout.

 ## Reference